 Where: Just outside of Moab, Utah on Highway 191

 When: Year-round.
-Summers can be very warm.
+Summers are usually very hot.
 Visit in spring or fall for the best weather.
 We love visiting in winter!
 It’s often cool but sunny, with few crowds and low prices.

 How Long: A few hours to a few days.
-You can easily do these three activities on the same day.
+You can do most or all of these activities on the same day.

 Amenities: visitor center, gift shop, bathrooms (mostly primitive), picnic areas, camping

 Need a hotel recommendation?
 We usually stay at Aarchway Inn, but there are lots of good options.
 Click the button to check rates and read reviews at TripAdvisor.